 - It must not be taken along with certain medicines.
 As allergies to tetracyclines will prevent the use of doxycycline for acne treatment, in which case an alternative and suitable antibiotic would be prescribed by the dermatologist.

 Typically, up to two doses are required per day with 50 to 100 mg of doxycycline in each dose.
-This amount is in conjunction with other acne medications (topical or otherwise) and will show results faster.
+Your dermatologist will prescribe a topical cream for quicker results.
+A severe case of acne requires a longer course of doxycycline.

 Doxycycline can be a potent antibiotic which may result in: